blefloch/latex-reverxii/README.md

 See http://www.latex-project.org/lppl.txt
 ----------------------------------------------------------------

-The file reverxii.tex is a 938 character long TeX program which lets you play Reversi against your favorite typesetting engine.
+The file `reverxii.tex` is a 938 character long TeX program which lets you play Reversi against your favorite typesetting engine.
 Play by running

     tex reverxii.tex

 in the command line.
-This will also produce a record of your game as reverxii.dvi.
+This will also produce a record of your game as `reverxii.dvi`.
 Typeset the documentation by running

     pdflatex reverxii.dtx

-This is work in progress, all suggestions/comments/bug reports are welcome!
+All suggestions/comments/bug reports are welcome!